 The closing date for entries is March 31, 2020, and you will need to pay the entry fee before your entry will be processed for judging.
 If you are planning to make multiple entries, please let us know in advance and we will arrange to bill you for all your entries on one invoice, to save you paying each time you upload an entry.
 Remember, nominations for individuals or teams in the People categories are FREE.

 Your completed entry form and your written entry are the basis on which each entry will be voted for by the judges and shortlisted.
 Your written document should show how your project, initiative, product or service met its aims, employed creativity, innovation, technical expertise, was enjoyed by users, and delivered uptake, satisfaction and a return on investment, thus giving the judges a view as to effectiveness.
 At the beginning of your document the following information must be listed:

 - Category entered

-- Type of company about which the entry is written (e.g. manufacturer, installer, etc)
+- Type of company about which the entry is written (e.g. manufacturer, installer, community group, etc)

-Within your submission you must use the following as sub-headings under which you clearly provide your explanation for the judges.
+Within your submission it is preferred if you use the following as sub-headings under which you clearly provide your explanation for the judges.

 The judges will want to feel fully informed about your activity, so please include whatever you feel is appropriate and relevant for your entry.
 If an entry is entered into more than one category, please indicate this clearly, but remember you need to remind the judges of the micro site URL for the support material, each time you enter.

 www.boost-marketing.co.uk (UK & Europe)